 Eleanor was a girl much like Rachel.
-She wasn’t from the “right” family; she didn’t have money.
-She was studying law when she met her husband at Cambridge.
-She withdrew to be the “right kind of wife,” to help him with his business and to raise their children.
+She wasn’t from the “right” family, and she didn’t have money.
+Eleanor was studying law when she met her husband at Cambridge.
+And, she withdrew to be the “right kind of wife,” to help him with his business and to raise their children.

-Rachel won’t be anything more than Eleanor.
-And she certainly won’t have it easier than Eleanor did.
+Eleanor Young won’t allow Rachel to be anything more than she is.
+And Rachel certainly won’t have it easier than Eleanor did.
 Eleanor will make sure of it.
 She’ll even ruin things if she can.
 That’s the goal of envy.

 She’ll follow in Ah Ma’s footsteps.

 Ah Ma (Lisa Lu), Nick’s grandmother, didn’t accept Eleanor either.
-She wasn’t good enough.
-Eleanor wasn’t her first choice or her second.
+Eleanor wasn’t good enough.
+And, certainly wasn’t Ah Ma’s first choice or her second.
 She made Eleanor suffer.
 It took years for Eleanor to gain favor in Ah Ma’s eyes.

 She even had to give up her son.

 Eleanor let Nick live with Ah Ma as a little boy, so he would be the favorite when she could not.
-Eleanor still carries that younger self inside.
+And, Eleanor still carries that younger self inside.
 But, she won’t feel that way again.
+No, never.
 Rachel will.

 Not “One Of Them”

 But, this isn’t Nick’s real life.
 His status in Singapore is not at all “every day.”
-He’s the most wealthy, eligible and sought after bachelor in the city.
-And no one (especially all the jealous women who want him and will make Rachel pay) can stand that an American born woman has already taken him.
+He’s the most wealthy, eligible, and sought-after bachelor in the city.
+And no one (especially all the jealous women who want him and will make Rachel pay) can stand it that an American-born woman has already taken him.

 No, Rachel is definitely not one of them.
-And, she makes a lot of “faux pauxs” as she tries to ingratiate herself to Nick’s mom.
+And, she makes a lot of “faux pas” as she tries to ingratiate herself to Nick’s mom.

 Duty Over Passion